wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-with-flow/includes/7-flow-post-tweets.md

 First, you must select the trigger (event) that starts the flow.

-1. Sign in to [Microsoft Flow](https://flow.microsoft.com) by using your organizational account.
+1. Sign in to [Power Automate](https://flow.microsoft.com) by using your organizational account.
 1. Select **My flows**.
 1. Select **New**, and then select **Automated--from blank**.